 Rainbow Warrior Auckland Open Days 2025

-This July, the Greenpeace flagship Rainbow Warrior is back in Aotearoa 40 years after French Government agents bombed the original ship in Auckland.
+During July, the Greenpeace flagship Rainbow Warrior was back in Aotearoa – 40 years after French Government agents bombed the original ship in Auckland.

-Get on board the open days in Auckland and be part of the next chapter in the story of a ship that became a legend.
+Thank you for joining us and being a part of the next chapter in the story of a ship that became a legend.

 A moment in history

-The Rainbow Warrior’s return to Aotearoa comes at a pivotal moment—when the fight to protect our planet’s fragile life-support systems has never been as urgent, or more critical.
+The Rainbow Warrior’s return to Aotearoa came at a pivotal moment—when the fight to protect our planet’s fragile life-support systems has never been as urgent, or more critical.

 Here in Aotearoa, the Luxon Government is waging an all-out war on nature, and on a planetary scale, climate change, ecosystem collapse, and accelerating species extinction pose an existential threat.